Moldova Electronic Receipt Requirements: Virtual Cash Registers

-Moldova's 2025 digitalization package introduces virtual cash registers and electronic tax receipts (eBon), replacing the traditional mechanical cash register equipment that Moldovan businesses have relied on for decades.
-Adopted by parliament as part of a broader digital economy legislative package, the reform allows businesses to issue fiscal receipts electronically and use virtual cash register software instead of physical devices.
-Practical implementation stages from 2026 onward.
+Moldova's 2025 digitalization package authorizes virtual cash registers and electronic tax receipts (eBon) as alternatives to traditional mechanical cash registers.
+The reform lets businesses issue fiscal receipts electronically and use virtual cash register software instead of physical devices, with practical rollout expected from 2026 onward once State Tax Service implementation rules are fixed.

 The push comes from Moldova's effort to digitalize its economy and lower compliance costs for SMEs and online sellers.
 The Moldova Economic Council championed the initiative, arguing that mandatory physical cash registers created unnecessary barriers — particularly for small businesses and e-commerce operators who had no practical way to issue compliant fiscal receipts without expensive hardware.